SOUTHWEST FLYING CLUB

 ARTICLE X. SAFETY OFFICER

-1. The Safety Officer shall be responsible for providing a safety program whenever feasible at the general meetings.
+1. The Safety Officer shall be responsible for providing a safety program whenever feasible at the Club meetings.

 2. The Safety Officer shall ensure that each member satisfies Club flight requirements and has the power, at his discretion, to ground any member who does not meet such requirements.